syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Checkbox.md

 ---
 layout: post
-title: Node Checkbox | TreeView for Xamarin.Forms | Syncfusion
+title: Checkbox with TreeView | TreeView for Xamarin.Forms | Syncfusion
-description: Describes CheckBox features of TreeView.
+description: CheckBox in TreeView with non-built-in UI.
+Customer add our SfCheckBox control and bind to the property we are exposing or to the underlying data object property.
+We need to process the underlying data object property change and do the needful for recursive checking cases.
+It is only applicable for ItemTemplateContextType as Node.
 platform: xamarin
 control: SfTreeView
 documentation: ug